Professor-Paradox/OracleSQL/OracleSQL.md

 /opt/sqldeveloper/sqldeveloper/bin/sqldeveloper $*
 ```

-- now try running `sqldeveloper` in terminal, this will launch the software without any errors.
+- now try running `sqldeveloper` in the terminal, this will launch the software without any errors.

 **Create a DashBoard/Desktop Shortcut**

-- Now lets create a desktop shortcut to launch the software from gui.
+- Now let's create a desktop shortcut to launch the software from GUI.
-- run `sudo nano /usr/share/applications/sqldeveloper.desktop` and paste these lines to create a shortcut
+- run `Sudo nano /usr/share/applications/sqldeveloper.desktop` and paste these lines to create a shortcut

 ```bash
 [Desktop Entry]